News release from 08/01/2021

 South Cambridgeshire District Council has a wide range of support available and details of how to seek help, especially for those in the vulnerable, elderly or clinically extremely vulnerable categories.
 It is supporting community organisations, parish councils and voluntary groups which are helping local residents to get through the pandemic by assisting with food and emergency supplies (as pictured above), priority shopping deliveries or accessing self-isolation payments, and there is also financial help available to local businesses with Government grants which can be claimed via the Council.

-There is a wealth of information on the Council’s website at www.scambs.gov.uk/coronavirus covering everything from information webinars, links with organisations in the voluntary sector and how to access financial or practical help.
+There is a wealth of information on our website regarding Coronavirus, covering everything from information webinars, links with organisations in the voluntary sector and how to access financial or practical help.

 The Council is also distributing the Government’s Winter Support Grant scheme by using its £30,000 share of the grant pot allocated to the county to support local charities and community organisations.
 This includes Cambridge Online which provides data packages or devices to children in families in the District who currently have no internet access, enabling them to get online to learn and keep up-to-date with school work; and Cambridge Council for Voluntary Service (CCVS) to which parishes and community groups can apply for sums of up to £500 for local projects to provide food, fuel and essential supplies.

 Meanwhile, South Cambridgeshire businesses are also urged to check they are receiving all the financial help they are eligible to claim.
 The Council is currently only taking grant applications for the restrictions which were in force up to Boxing Day.
 Details of future financial help for those affected by the Tier 4 restrictions, from December 26 to January 5, and the current new National Lockdown will be publicised as soon as they become available.